GiovanniArcudi/Programming-II-Coursework/README.md

 * Each line defines one cage of the puzzle.
 * The line starts with the target followed immediately by the arithmetic operator (or none if it's a single cell) for that cage.
 * This is followed by a space and a sequence of cell IDs that belong to the cage (consecutive cell IDs are separated by a comma).
-Here cells are numbered from 1 to (NxN), where 1 to N are the cells in the top row (left to right), N+1 to 2N are the cells in the second row from the top, and so on.
+Here cells are numbered from `1` to `N x N`, where `1` to `N` are the cells in the top row (left to right), `N + 1` to `2N` are the cells in the second row from the top, and so on.

 As an example, the MathDoku puzzle in the images above can be defined as following: